nobleo/rviz_satellite/README.md

 This is the default URI, which will load data from MapQuest.
 The tiles are free, and go up to zoom level 18.
 For higher zoom levels, consider using [MapBox](https://www.mapbox.com).

+Map tiles will be cached to the `mapscache` directory in the `rviz_satellite` package directory.
+At present the cache does not expire automatically - you should delete the files in the folder if you want the images to be reloaded.

 ### Options

 - `Alpha` is simply the display transparency.